 On assignment support

-The thinking behind the service is straightforward.
-On every interim assignment, the same problems arise: people need to be recruited, structures need to be reshaped, costs need to be brought back into proportion.
-The interim has the experience to handle all three but rarely the time, and the host business often does not have the right resource sitting alongside them.
+We built this service because the same problems arise on every interim assignment: an operational picture needs to be understood, people need to be recruited, structures need to be reshaped, costs need to be brought back into proportion.
+The interim has the experience to handle all four but rarely the time, and the host business often does not have the right resource sitting alongside them.
 We provide that resource, configured to assignment pace, and step out cleanly when the engagement ends.

 Recruitment support